 It’s also highly beneficial for those with endometriosis because of its ability to decrease the inflammation and oxidative stress in the reproductive tract that can hurt egg quality.
 Bonus: Less inflammation also means less of the pain and discomfort that endo warriors know all too well.

 Finally, you might’ve heard that Resveratrol increases estrogen, but that’s not entirely accurate.
 Resveratrol is considered a phytoestrogen (meaning it comes from plants).
 Phytoestrogens don’t necessarily increase the estrogen levels in your blood.
 Rather, they can improve how well your estrogen receptors work.

 Unfortunately, studies on Resveratrol and pregnancy are very limited.
 Preliminary research shows that Resveratrol may be beneficial in lowering placental inflammation that’s associated with insulin resistance, and in improving glucose sensitivity and cholesterol levels in pregnant women.
 Despite this, we recommend discontinuing Resveratrol during pregnancy and lactation unless it's recommended by your doctor.

 How much Resveratrol should I take per day?

 The recommended dose to see benefits is between 60 to 120 mg of Trans-Resveratrol, an active form of the nutrient.
-To help you tap into that antioxidant power, our Bird&Be The Power Prenatal for females and The Power Prenatal for males each contain 60 mg of Trans-Resveratrol per daily dose.
+To help you tap into that antioxidant power, our Bird&Be The Powers for Females and The Powers for Males each contain 60 mg of Trans-Resveratrol per daily dose.